oracle/coherence-js-client/README.md

 * Registration of listeners to be notified of map mutations

 ### Requirements
-* Coherence CE `22.06` or later (or equivalent non-open source editions) with a configured [gRPC Proxy](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/develop-remote-clients/using-coherence-grpc-server.html)
+* Coherence CE versions `22.06`, `14.1.2-0-0`, `24.09` or later (or equivalent non-open source editions) with a configured [gRPC Proxy](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/develop-remote-clients/using-coherence-grpc-server.html)
 * Node `18.15.x` or later
 * NPM `9.x` or later